rickhofstede/evohome-cli/README.md

 This library can be used for controlling Evohome systems from the command line.
 The following features are currently supported:

-- List all zones, including their current temperature and the target temperature.
+- List all zones, including their current temperature, target temperature and schedules.
 - Set zone temperatures, either based on end time, or continuously.
 - Cancel zone temperature overrides.